+OWNER INFORMATION CARD

+TARBOARD AFT SIDE OF THE HULL ALL NECESSARY CORRESPONDEN I

 HULL NO.

-DATE DELIVERED TO OWNER
+DATE DELIVERED TO C OWNER

 YACHT NAME

 OWNER NAME

 STREET ADDRESS

 CITY STATE/COUNTRY ZIP CODE

 HOME PORT

 ENGINE MODEL SERIAL NO PROPELLER SIZE

 DEALER PHONE

 STREET ADDRESS

 CITY STATE/COUNTRY ZIP CODE

-CUSTOMER SERVICE
+CUSTOMER SERVICE / WARRANTY

-WARRANTY REGISTRATION
+Hunter • Limited Warranty

-These limited warranties shall not be effective unless the HUNTER Warranty Registration Form and Pre-Delivery Service Record, which are furnished with each new boat, are filled out completely and re-turned to HUNTER within ten (10) days of delivery.
+WARRANTY REGISTRATION These limited warranties shall not be effective unless the HUNTER Warranty Registration Form and Pre-Delivery Service Record, which are furnished with each new boat, are filled out completely and re-turned to HUNTER within ten (10) days of delivery.
 Return of the Warranty Registration Form to HUNTER, signed by both Dealer and Owner, is critical.
 Warranty coverage cannot be initiated until the completed form is received at HUNTER.
 All repairs and/or replacements will be made by an authorized Hunter dealer, or at the option of Hunter, at the Hunter plant.
 If the repairs are of such a nature that the warranty work must be performed at the HUNTER plant, transportation costs to and from the HUNTER plant shall be paid by the owner.
 The labor cost reimbursement will be based on a Labor Allowance Schedule established by HUNTER and where not applicable, on a reasonable number of hours as determined by HUNTER.
 Any repairs and replacements must be approved in advance by an authorized HUNTER service representative.

-For 1995 and later hull numbers, the limited warranties will be transferred to a subsequent purchaser of the boat if:

-- (1) A notice of the transfer of ownership of the boat is given by the subsequent purchaser in writing to Hunter within thirty (30) days of the transfer. - (2) The notice shall include the name, address and telephone number of the subsequent purchaser, the date of purchase, the hull number and the name of the seller of the boat.
+TRANSFER OF LIMITED WARRANTIES For 1995 and later hull numbers, the limited warranties will be transferred to a subsequent purchaser of the boat if: (1) A notice of the transfer of ownership of the boat is given by the subsequent purchaser in writing to Hunter within thirty (30) days of the transfer.
+(2) The notice shall include the name, address and telephone number of the subsequent purchaser, the date of purchase, the hull number and the name of the seller of the boat.
 Hunter will mail to the subsequent purchaser notice of the expiration dates of the limited warranties (see form letter, attached).
 The transfer of the ownership of the boat will not extend the expiration dates of the limited warranties.

-CUSTOMER SATISFACTION SURVEYS

-During the first year of ownership, the first purchaser will receive two Customer Satisfaction Surveys - the first (CSS#1) will be received shortly after taking delivery and focuses on the dealer's ability to sell and commission the boat, and the Owner's initial satisfaction.
-The second survey (CSS#2), nine to ten months into ownership, "measures" dealer service capability and allows the owner to evaluate most of the boat's functional systems and characteristics.
-Both surveys are dependent upon receipt of the first purchaser's Warranty Registration Form.

-SAMPLE FORM LETTER

-March 12, 1997

-Mr. John Smith 1456 Joy Street Sarasota, FL 34266

-Dear Mr. Smith,

-Thank you for providing written notice of transfer of ownership.
-We are pleased you have selected a Hunter sailboat and we will make every effort to assure Hunter ownership will be a satisfying experience for you.

-Based on the information you have provided, we see pleased to notify you of the expiration dates of the limited warranties.

-The limited one-year New Boat warrant, expires (d) The limited five-year Hull Structure and Bottom Blister warranty expires (d) The limited five-year Hull Structure and Bottom Blister warranty expires (d)

-Should you require assistance at any time during ownership, we encourage you to contact your Hunter dealer or to call us diletty at 386-462-3077.

-Please confirm the in ormation at the bottom of the page and advise us if any corrections are required.

-Customer Service Manager

-() Private Owner () Dealer
+SAMPLE FORM LETTER March 12, 1997 Mr. John Smith 1456 Joy Street Sarasota, FL 34266 Dear Mr. Smith, e of transfer of ownership.
+We are pleased you have every effort to assure Hunter ownership will be a d, we all pleased to notify you of the expiration dates in tea warranties.
+The limited one-year New Boat was anty expires (d) The limited five-year Hull Structure: and Bottom Blister warranty expires (d) during ownership, we encourage you to contact your all us directly at 386-462-3077.
+Please confirm the information at the are required. bottom of the page and advise us if any corrections Customer Service e Manager Date of Purchase: Model: Address:City/State Zip

-Hunter 45cc • Warranty
+Hunter • Limited Warranty